 - can identify the company's competitors.

 This involves training and advising staff and building their confidence and skills.
-In a management position you're charged with overseeing the continued professional development of all employees and will be the driving force behind the progression of team members.
+In a management position you'll be the driving force behind the progression of team members.

 How do I develop my management skills?

 - Joining student societies - gaining experience in leadership roles is easy while at university so be sure to take advantage of all opportunities.
 You could work your way up the ranks and become the captain of a sports team, or sign up to chair a pre-existing club.
 If your area of interest isn't represented you could use your initiative to create and president your own society, or alternatively you could apply to represent the student body as a students' union officer.
 Learn more about standing for student elections and the importance of extra-curricular activities.